vanduc103/gcn2020_project/README.md

 More details are being added ...

 ## !!
 Update with my experiments' results
-All of experiments' results are in folder data/model/
+All of experiments' results are in folder `data/model/`

-Folder structure: data_[DR: dual_random_walk filter, R: random_walk filter, L: laplacian filter, I: identity filter]\_h\_[horizon, default = 12]_...
+Folder structure: `data_[DR: dual_random_walk filter, R: random_walk filter, L: laplacian filter, I: identity filter]_h_[horizon, default = 12]_...`

-In each folder, see the model hyperparameters and training configuration in file .yaml which also has the trained model checkpoint for testing.
+In each folder, see the model hyperparameters and training configuration in file `.yaml` which also has the trained model checkpoint for testing.

+The experiments' results with testing data are in `info.log` file in each training folder.
+You can see the comparison results in my Presentation file!

 ## !!
 Update with a crowd flow dataset - Beijing taxi trajectories in 2014
-Folder beijing2014 with 2 files:
+Folder `data/beijing2014` with 2 files:
-- taxi_flow.csv: The data of outflow and inflow of each taxi for each region at each timestamp
+- `taxi_flow.csv`: The data of outflow and inflow of each taxi for each region at each timestamp

 Example data:
 ```